 Faculty Loan Repayment Program

-The School of Nursing is a recipient of the National Faculty Loan Repayment program and is able to offer this to students.
+The School of Nursing is a recipient of the National Faculty Loan Repayment program and is able to offer this opportunity to students.
 The program requires a commitment on the part of the student to being a faculty member in a school of nursing after completing the PhD degree.